MichelCodes123/quick-voice/README.md

 1. Install Go
 > https://go.dev/dl/

-2. Install PostgresSQL and setup local database
+2. Install PostgresSQL and setup a local database
 > https://www.postgresql.org/download/

 3. Clone this repository.

-4. run `go run .`
+4. In the project directory, run `go run .` from the terminal